Build & Config

-Configuring for high availability
+Configuring container clusters for high availability

 In order to achieve high availability for your application, you need multiple redundancy for both master and worker nodes.
 This means at least three master nodes and enough worker nodes to comfortably run your entire application at no more than 75% utilisation.
 If you’re not sure of how Kubernetes defines nodes, please read our guide on the subject before getting started.

-Note on Kubernetes version support
+Kubernetes version support

 Applications running Kubernetes v1.12 or lower do not support the multi-master feature on Cloud 66.
 If you have deployed an application via Cloud 66 before March 2019, you will need to redeploy your application "with upgrades" and choose to perform a Kubernetes upgrade (note that this will incur significant downtime as your cluster will be recreated).
 All applications deployed after March 2019 on version v1.13 and above automatically support multi-master clusters.